 Genuinely, when Burbank’s elderly team of grandparents where following the Russian resident in Washington, I was rooting for them- probably more than I was for Nash or Dominika at any point in this novel.

-If this was a realistic novel about spies in suits, I’D BE SO HAPPY.
+If this was a novel about old spies in suits, I’D BE SO HAPPY.

 But no, we have to have sex-crazed agents who read human emotions through synesthesia and cook really elaborate meals in their tiny rented flats for no apparent reason.